Taking plastic circulation in the Helsinki metropolitan area to the next level

 All recyclable plastics can be circulated through ten measures and projects under them.
 The measures are listed in the figure below.

 Such a comprehensive approach to solving the challenges of plastic recycling has not existed in Finland before.
 The goal is to comprehensively cover the entire life cycle of plastic, from product design to collection and reprocessing into new products.

-Closed Plastic Circle project is led by a group of core partners, who currently are the City of Helsinki, HSY, Fortum, Lassila & Tikanoja and Siemens.
+Closed Plastic Circle project is led by a group of core partners, who currently are the City of Espoo, City of Helsinki, HSY, VTT, Fortum, Lassila & Tikanoja and Siemens.
 The right stake holders, who can drive the changes, are gathered together for different change actions.

 The goal is to find business-oriented solutions that can be exported to the world.
 The Smart & Clean community invites all interested parties to get involved.

 Where are we going

 A management system has been created for the Closed Plastic Circle ecosystem.
 The next step is to promote and implement impactful actions to further the 60–70 percent goal.

 Changing the plastics ecosystem with unique data model

 To take the right actions, you need to know the real numbers and see the big picture.
 With help of a unique data model of packaging plastics, Smart & Clean Closed plastic circle program is able to make significant changes to plastic circulation in the Helsinki Capital Region.

 Circulating all plastics in the Helsinki metropolitan area